-- well-founded: your complaint is justified
+- well-founded: your complaint is justified - justified

-- unfounded: your complaint is not iustified

-- no judgment: a decision is not possible

-inadmissible: your complaint does not meet the formal legal requirements
+- inadmissible: your complaint does not meet the formal legal requirements.

 You will receive a letter explaining what the assessment involves and how it was made.
 The police officers involved and their superiors are also informed of the outcome.